 Snow College participates in the Department of Education's Title IV Programs.
-These programs consist of federal educational grants, loans, and work study.
-Financial aid may also include funds from state grant programs when available.
+These programs consist of federal education grants, loans, and work study.
+Financial Aid may also include funds from state grant programs when available.
+Financial Aid awards are based on need and other eligibility criteria established by the Department of Education and are subject to change without notice.
+There is no discrimination based on race, color, religion, age, sex, national origin, health-related conditions, handicap, or veteran's status.